vmware-archive/vmaccel/README.md

 RPC Memory can be considered a transient storage.
 One can enqueue multiple objects over the wire, but until they reach their destination they take no memory on the destination.
-This property lends to a producer/consumer over- commit, and relies on detecting backpressure to avoid a deinal of service attack.
+This property lends to a producer/consumer over-commit, and relies on detecting backpressure to avoid a deinal of service attack.

 In the context of the rpcgen model, we will denote handoff of completed